cheery/pygame_tutorial/README.md

         thickness = 10
         screen.fill(front_color, (x-thickness/2, 0, thickness, height))

 The animation may stutter a bit at the edges of the screen, because of [alialising](http://en.wikipedia.org/wiki/Aliasing). screen.fill is unable to smooth away the [pixel](http://en.wikipedia.org/wiki/Pixel) boundaries.
 You may experience further stutter because of other, unknown, reasons.
+SDL and pygame are a bit old-mannered as a library and may not be the most efficient access to the hardware you have.

 ![rolling columns](http://github.com/cheery/pygame_tutorial/raw/master/screenshots/rolling_columns.png)

+Here's the code for glancing:

     import pygame, sys
     from time import time